+Nxabega’s nine tents are spread out in the riverine forest with views over a shallow channel from private verandas.
 Each spacious tent is on a raised wooden deck and very comfortable and stylish.
-There are luxurious interior include cowhide mats on the floors, beds with fluffy duvets, wooden wardrobes, lamps, remote controlled fan and lots of bits and pieces including your game and bird checklists.
-The large en-suite bathrooms with burnished teak floor have flush toilets, basins, hand made soaps, big fluffy towels and rain shower with copious hot water.
-Not a detail has been missed.
+Interiors include cowhide mats on the floors, beds with soft duvets, wooden wardrobes, lamps, remote-controlled fans and lots of little extras, including your game and bird checklists.
+The large en suite bathrooms with burnished teak floor have flush toilets, basins, handmade soaps, big fluffy towels and rain showers with copious hot water.
+No detail has been missed.

 The food at Nxabega is exceptionally good.
-Large brunches are served on the deck and most evening meals are had under the stars.
-They're lit by lanterns and candles with a fire at the each end of the table.
-There's a good selection of wine, all arranged on tree trunks and eating and drinking can last until late into the night.
+Large brunches are served on the deck and most evening meals are had under the stars, lit by lanterns and candles with a fire at each end of the table.
+There's also a good selection of wine.

 Places & hotels on the map